OSGConnect/connectbook/new-docs-jan-2020/2020-transition-guide.md

 ![Identify Login Node](https://raw.githubusercontent.com/OSGConnect/connectbook/master/images/find_osgconnect_login_node.png "OSG Connect Profile")

+1. Log into the new login node and set your primary project.
+Follow the instructions at the bottom of the OSG project guide: [Join and Use a Project in OSG Connect](12000065615)

 1. Retrieve all the data from your old home directory.
 Migrate any files that you are still using to run jobs to your `/home` directory on the new assigned login node.
 Any other (older) files can be transferred back to your own personal computer / storage.